pboling/railsbling.com/content/cv.md

 I am not available for new opportunities very often, but I am right now, December 2015.

-For a printable version of my Resume look here: [http://resume.peterboling.com](http://resume.peterboling.com).
+For a printable version of my resume look here: [http://resume.peterboling.com](http://resume.peterboling.com).

 My [public calendar is available](https://calendar.google.com/calendar/embed?src=peter.boling%40gmail.com&ctz=America/Los_Angeles), so you can know when I am available for scheduling interviews.